carterbancroft/life-csnw/README.md

 - `cellSize` (int) - Cells are squares, this adjusts the height/width of all cells.
 - `rows` and `cols` (int) - Defines the number of rows and columns in the world.
+The world does not need to be square.
 - `lifeThreshold` (float) - Value between 0 and 1 that defines how likely it is for a given cell to be alive upon world generation.
-The less likely a cell will be alive.
+The higher the number, the less likely a given cell will be alive.
 - `loopSpeedMs` (int) - Defines how much time elapses per generation.
 The higher the number the more time you can give yourself to look at the current generation.